shaunmolloy/bugbox/README.md

 ## Background

-Git issue inbox from your terminal.

-Quickly view and manage GitHub issues across multiple organizations and repositories.
+Bugbox is a fast, terminal-based Git issue inbox — solving a problem for tracking issues across multiple orgs.

+Before, you would need to find issues by organisation.
+With Bugbox, you can track all your issues in one place.

+---

 > [!NOTE]
 > This project is in early development.